 And the rest don't come easy, as anyone with enough game and guts to take them on will discover when tackling this Top 10.

-The world's best players - those on the PGA Tour - long ago dubbed octogenarian architect Pete Dye "The Marquis de Sod" in honor of his wicked golf handiwork.
+The world's best players - those on the PGA Tour - long ago dubbed legendary architect Pete Dye "The Marquis de Sod" in honor of his wicked golf handiwork.
 Consider that Dye created eight of Golf Digest's "America's 50 Toughest Courses," with this 1991 gem atop the list.

 Designed by guess who (Dye in partnership with Jack Nicklaus, in 1969), the site of the annual RBC Heritage Presented by Boeing is proof that length is not necessary for a stern test.